mangaioct6/Mongodb/README.md

-* Please see mongo pyfile to see code.
+* Please see mongo pyfile from MongoFolder to see code.
 I have attached screenshots below for updating, creating, deleting documents in Mongo DB

 ### All file
 ![all.png](all.png)